 Special centres for uncooperative asylum seekers

 The new legislation of March 2019 introduced a legal basis for the creation of special centres for uncooperative asylum seekers.
 Article 24a AsylA states that asylum seekers who endanger public security and order or who by their behaviour seriously disrupt the normal operation of the federal asylum centres may be accommodated by the SEM in special centres that are set up and run by the SEM or by cantonal authorities.
 Although applications cannot be lodged in those centres, procedures are carried out according to the same rules than in the usual federal asylum centres.
 The only centre of this type ever opened is situated in Les Verrières, Canton of Neuchâtel and has a capacity of 20 places.
 It opened in December 2018 but was temporarily closed on 1 September 2019 after nine months with on average two inhabitants.
-During 2020, the centre was not in function, however the SEM has decided to reopen it in February 2021 due to an increase in applicants disturbing the functioning of the centres or endangering its security.
-It was originally planned to open a second special centre in the German-speaking part of Switzerland, but plans were put on hold because of the low numbers of asylum applications
+During 2020, the centre was not in function, however the SEM reopened it in February 2021 due to an increase in applicants disturbing the functioning of the centres or endangering its security.
+It was originally planned to open a second special centre in the German-speaking part of Switzerland, but plans were put on hold because of the low numbers of asylum applications.

 According to the law, the decision to send someone to a special centre is made either by federal or cantonal authorities.
 In its statement, the SEM indicated that only men would be placed in such centres.
 The decision to place a person in a special centre must respect the principle of proportionality.
 According to SEM practice, the placement in a special centre is ordered for a period of 14 days and can be prolonged to a maximum of 30 days.
 Although the law did not foresee a separate remedy against such decision, the Federal Administrative Court has ruled that it must be possible to contest such decision within 30 days.
 In the same judgement, the Court stated that placement in a special centre constitutes a significant restriction of liberty but not deprivation of liberty.